Battle of Albulena: Skanderbeg's "disappearance"

-Due to Skanderbeg's "disappearance," rumors began to spread that he had fled since he was unable to confront the Ottomans and that his men had betrayed him.
+Due to Skanderbeg's "disappearance", rumour's began to spread that he had fled since he was unable to confront the Ottomans and that his men had betrayed him.
 This was further upheld by the Venetians in Durazzo (Durrës).
 Isak bey and Hamza continued to be wary, however, and their reconnaissance forces reached as far north as Scutari (Shkodër).
 Skanderbeg remained in the mountains throughout July and August.
 It is not known with certainty what his army did while in the mountains, but he planned to wear the Ottomans out by forcing them to wait and to make them believe that he had been decisively defeated.
-Skanderbeg then sent Gjergj(George) Pjetri to Rome as an ambassador to give the Pope the impression that Albania had been decisively conquered and that aid was necessary to force the Ottomans out of Albania.
+Skanderbeg then sent Gjergj Pjetri (George Peter) to Rome as an ambassador to give the Pope the impression that Albania had been decisively conquered and that aid was necessary to force the Ottomans out of Albania.
 On 17 September 1457, Calixtus notified Skanderbeg that he had sent Johan Navarre to help fund the crusade.
 By the time he arrived, however, the situation had already changed.